 It's worth noting that the Hummingbird UL achieves its low weight with notably narrow dimensions that many will find constrictive.
 Its ultra-high fill power down also comes with an ultra-high list price.
 If you can look past these faults, you get a traditional mummy bag that supplies an unparalleled warmth-to-weight ratio.
 There may be no better choice when the ounces really matter.

 This review is also unique because it includes direct comparisons between Western Mountaineering and Feathered Friends products.
 These small, specialty manufacturers source some of the best goose down on the market, but their reluctance to give away free samples limits how many of their bags eventually get reviewed.
-Fortunately, OutdoorGearLab's policy to purchase every piece of gear that we review gives us the flexibility to include models from both makers in this comprehensive review.
-And we're glad we did because they ended up with some of the highest overall scores.
+Fortunately, GearLab's policy to purchase every piece of gear that we test gives us the flexibility to include models from both makers in this comprehensive review.
+And we're glad we did, because they're well-made products that ended up with some of the highest overall scores.

 Analysis and Test Results